PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 ```
 From, Output of Sales by Year Over Territory shows that the EMEA territory has an usually high amount of cancellations compared to the rest of the organization.

-To produce the same report with SAS requires multiple steps after the .csv file is read with PROC IMPORT.
+To produce the same report with SAS requires multiple steps after the .csv file is read with <span class="coding">PROC IMPORT</span>.
 The task is to summarize the amount variable and transpose the territory variable’s unique values into variables.
 The steps are:

-1. Sort the sales_detail dataset created with PROC IMPORT by the territory variable.
+1. Sort the sales_detail dataset created with <span class="coding">PROC IMPORT</span> by the territory variable.

-2. Summarize the sales_detail dataset by territory for the amount variable with PROC SUMMARY.
+2. Summarize the sales_detail dataset by territory for the amount variable with <span class="coding">PROC SUMMARY</span>.
 Output summary as sales_sum dataset.

 3. Sort the sales_sum dataset by the variables year status.

-4. Transpose the sales_sum dataset on the territory variable (<span class="coding">ID</span>) by year status with PROC TRANSPOSE.
+4. Transpose the sales_sum dataset on the territory variable (<span class="coding">ID</span>) by year status with <span class="coding">PROC TRANSPOSE</span>.
 Create a transposed dataset called sales_trans.

 5. Print the sales_trans dataset using the SAS-supplied dollar13.2 format.